-This is something that I have thought for a long while and it’s a topic that has recently been in the news with some arguing we need 10 portions a day and others claiming just 3-4 portions of fruit and veg are enough.
 Both articles claim scientists came to these conclusions, so it’s no wonder we are always confused about nutrition and food guidelines when even the scientists studying the topic can’t agree.
 There’s quite a difference between three portions and ten portions!

 I cannot believe that you can be considered healthy if you only eat three portions of fruit and veg per day on average.
 I also don’t believe you can claim you’re healthy if you only eat five.
+This is one of the disadvantages of 5 a day campaign as people believe all they need is five portions a day to be healthy, regardless of the rest of their lifestyle.
+I think you need more.
+Read on to learn why I think this.

 I think the whole 5-a-day campaign makes people think they are leading a healthy lifestyle if they follow this rule, but sadly that’s not true.
 How do I know this?
 Because I was one of them.

-In my early twenties I made sure I got my 5-a-day.
+In my early twenties, I made sure I got my 5-a-day.
 This whole campaign is shoved down our necks from school and is even on food labels.
 We all know we should get our 5 portions each day.
 Everyone knows this.
 But I don’t believe it’s enough and it certainly doesn’t mean you’re healthy.

 If I ever had a doctor’s appointment in my early twenties and they asked if I was healthy I’d always say yes.
 But looking back, I wasn’t healthy at all!